-Although James Gast's American Progress celebrated the land and resources available in the West, it ignored the fact that the West was a diversely-populated region that included groups other than white Americans and Europeans.
+Although James Gast's American Progress celebrated the land and resources available in the West, it ignored the fact that the West was a diversely-populated region that included groups other than White Americans and Europeans.

-Tens of thousands of African Americans, including many former slaves, moved west after the Civil War.
-They did so to escape the racism and violence that had emerged in the "New South", as well as to pursue economic opportunities.
-In a reference to the Biblical flight from Egypt chronicled in Exodus, a number of African-American homesteaders who migrated from the South to Kansas became known as exodusters.
+Tens of thousands of African Americans, including many formerly enslaved people, moved West after the Civil

+War.
+They did so to escape the racism and violence that had emerged in the "New South," as well as to pursue economic opportunities.
+In reference to the Biblical flight from Egypt chronicled in Exodus, a number of African-American homesteaders who migrated from the South to Kansas became known as exodusters.